theunicornguild/BrewIt/03_brewing_method_modal/02_javascript_2_modal_details.md

 export default BrewingMethodModal;
 ```

+and lastly, as the previous chapters move your trello card to `Done` and `push` your code to store your changes.

 that's it! now in the next chapters we'll create some components that will help the user adjust their coffee based on their preference.